This article is available in Spanish. To read it in Spanish, click here.

 For over 80 years, we’ve been dedicated to making our communities stronger places to live, work, and raise families.
 Whether it’s helping people take control of their financial future, find the right loan, or giving back through nonprofit partnerships, at Unitus we’re passionate about improving the quality of life for all people.
 That includes the Hispanic and Latino communities.

-In action, this means meeting our community where they are by providing support and services that set our members up for success, like our partnership with Telelanguage.
-Telelanguage provides translation services over the phone for people whose first language is not English.
+In action, this means meeting our community where they are by providing support and services that set our members up for success, like our partnership with Propio (formally Telelanguage).
+Propio provides translation services over the phone for people whose first language is not English.

-“Telelanguage is committed to helping our clients best serve their communities, families, patients, and clients,” said Manuela Villa, Telelanguage Account Executive.
+“Propio is committed to helping our clients best serve their communities, families, patients, and clients,” said Manuela Villa, Propio Account Executive.
 “It has been a pleasure to work with Unitus to implement greater language access that allows their products and services to be equally attainable by all members of the community regardless of their fluency in English.”